-If you wish to provide an oral briefing to the Committee, please inform the Secretariat through email at least one month before the beginning of the session.
+If you wish to provide an oral briefing to the Committee, please inform through the CED's online submissions platform when you submit your written inputs.
+Please make sure to specify all relevant contact details following the guidance of the system.